Customer Service common myths

 Myths are a part of any culture in the world.
 And marketing culture isn’t an exception.
 However, if you think that such things are doing no harm or nobody believes in them, you are still wrong.
 Myths are especially dangerous for beginners in any branch because they imply a lack of knowledge.

-Moreover, even if you are a long-standing veteran of Customer Care Service, it doesn’t mean that you can’t get into recession processes, and myths impact won’t be a blessing.
+Moreover, even if you are a long-standing veteran of Customer Support Service, it doesn’t mean that you can’t get into recession processes, and myths impact won’t be a blessing.

 That is why below we have collected the most popular customer service myths and explained how not to get in a trap with them.